 TO SERVE BLACK BEANS BROWNIES

-For a yummy peanut-butter-and-chocolate combination, you could use peanut butter chips instead of chocolate chips, or top with Peanut Butter Frosting.
+For a yummy peanut butter-and-chocolate combination, you could use peanut butter chips instead of chocolate chips, or top with Peanut Butter Frosting.
 Yum!

 Chopped walnuts work well as a nut topping, but if you’re not a walnut fan, try chopped pecans or slivered almonds.

-And for a really decadent treat, top your brownie with a scoop of Homemade Vanilla Bean Ice Cream!
+And for a really decadent treat, top your brownie with a scoop of Homemade Vanilla Ice Cream!

 BLACK BEAN BROWNIE FAQS

 Black beans are a great source of protein, quality carbohydrates, and fiber!
 They are also low in fat and contain magnesium, zinc, phosphorus, and several minerals.
+And when you put them in brownies, you don’t even taste them!

-Are these vegan black bean brownies?
+Are these black bean brownies vegan?

 Are black bean brownies gluten free?